kristinadiaz/ruby_movies_110121/README.md

 ### Bonus

 6. In cli.rb, refactor the 2 case block to iterate over Ticket.all and print every ticket holder name.
-In Create Ticket, call the menu method after the ticket is created.
+Additionally if it's not already being called, in Create Ticket, call the menu method after a ticket is created to re-run the menu.
 Run your app, create a few tickets and run "2.
-List Ticket holder names"
+List Ticket holder names" to verify your tickets were created.

 7. Create a Movie file with a Movie class with a title and movie_id.
 Title should have the ability to be read and set.
 Movie_id should only be read.
 Movie should also have an @@all that tracks every movie instance created and a class method that returns @@all.
 In the seed function of the CLI add 3 - 5 movies using Movie.new